schreiberbrett/cool-relations/the-riffle-relation.md

 (load "~/CodeFromTheReasonedSchemer2ndEd/trs2-arith.scm")
 ```

-Let's write a miniKanren relation in the style of "nondeterministic programming".
-That is, we will take advantage of the fact that each relation can produce multiple answers, and we code along the "happy path", assuming that the answer returned is the one we were looking for.
+Let's write a miniKanren relation in the style of **nondeterministic programming**.
+We will take advantage of the fact that each relation can produce multiple answers, and we code along the "happy path", assuming that the answer returned is the one we were looking for.

 Once again, consider the base case first since it is easier.
 - If there are no numbers in `l` to pick, then there are no partitions to make.